-Further details of the Group's relations with the State are set out in note 53 of the Group's Annual Report for the year ended 31 December 2019.
+Further details of the Group's relations with the State are set out in note 53 of The Governor and Company of the Bank of Ireland's Annual Report for the year ended 31 December 2019.

 There have been no material changes, significant events or transactions with the State with respect to ordinary shares, guarantee schemes or the Irish bank levy during the six months ended 30 June 2020.